molgenis/molgenis-emx2/README.md

 * if you want particular [molgenis-emx2 version](https://hub.docker.com/repository/registry-1.docker.io/mswertz/emx2/tags?page=1) then add version in docker-compose.yml file 'mswertz/emx2:version'

 ### 2. Using JAR file and your own postgresql

-For minimalist server installation you can use the 'jar' file.

 * Download molgenis-emx2-version-all.jar from [releases](https://github.com/mswertz/molgenis-emx2/releases).
 * Download and install [Postgresql](https://www.postgresql.org/download/)